 More content is being published than ever before.
 According to DemandSage (2026), 89% of marketers now use AI for content creation.
 The barrier to producing a 2,000-word blog post has dropped to near zero.
 That means more articles competing for the same keywords, which dilutes your share of voice even if your content quality hasn't changed.
 Keywords that had 50 competing pages in 2023 might have 200 in 2026.

-SERP Features Change
+SERP Features and AI Overviews Change

 Google's results page is not static.
 Video carousels appear where they didn't exist before.
 Featured snippets shift to different sources.
-AI Overviews now answer queries directly in the SERP, reducing click-through rates for all organic results below them.
+And increasingly, AI Overviews answer queries directly in the SERP, reducing click-through rates for all organic results below them.
 A page that ranked #1 might still rank #1 but get half the clicks because a new SERP feature absorbed the traffic.

 How Fast Does Content Decay Happen?